recozzi/fract-ol_42/README.md

   <pre><code>cd fract-ol</code></pre>
   <li>Compile the library with Makefile rule:</li>
   <pre><code>make</code></pre>
+  <li>make sure that you have all the dependencies needed for minilibx, if you are not sure, check <a href="https://harm-smits.github.io/42docs/libs/minilibx">here</a> on how to install them.</li>
   <li>Now you are ready to visualize fractals:</li>
   <pre><code>./fractol name_of_the_fractal</code></pre>
 	Available fractals: Mandelbrot, Julia and Burningship